matplotlib/matplotlib.github.com/_sources/thirdpartypackages/index.rst.txt

 `sviewgui <https://pypi.org/project/sviewgui/>`_ is a PyQt-based GUI for visualisation of data from csv files or `pandas.DataFrame`\s.
 Main features:

-- Scatter, line, density, histgram, and box plot types
+- Scatter, line, density, histogram, and box plot types
-- Settings for the marker size, line width, number of bins of histgram, color map (from cmocean)
+- Settings for the marker size, line width, number of bins of histogram, color map (from cmocean)
 - Save figure as editable PDF
 - Code of the plotted graph is available so that it can be reused and modified